meeque/tls-playground/README.md

 # TLS Playground Project

-This TLS Playground demonstrates various TLS scenarios, including certificate handling and client/server interactions over TLS.
+This TLS Playground (TP) demonstrates various TLS scenarios, including certificate handling and client/server interactions over TLS.

 ## TP Components

+The TP consist of several loosely related components.
+These can all be controlled with the [TP](tp/) command.

 ### Certificate Utilities